sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 Part: Golf MK1 ICM, VW part 191 905 351
 Part: Ignition coil, VW part 1 220 522 016

 Okay, so ignition is probably the most complicated and important section in any engine setup with an aftermarket ECU.
-Every setup is going to be slightly different so use this as a guide to get started.
+Every setup is going to be slightly different, so use this as a guide to get started.

 ![MS2 VR Sensor](https://www.sudoyashi.com/assets/img/cabby/megasquirt/megasquirt-vr.jpg)
 https://www.msextra.com/forums/viewtopic.php?t=38492